Garmin Fenix 8 Review | Cash Grab ❌ 8 cons ✔️ 18 Pros

 Garmin wins when you want every possible feature and Fenix 8 handles advanced mapping and navigation better than the competition.
 Garmin also has the most comprehensive physiology metrics but the rest are not far behind.
 Watch Ultra has the best smart features for your iPhone and can uniquely make and take calls and messages without a smartphone present.

-When weighing up the alternatives consider how you plan to use the watch away from your sports.
-If you do 4 hours of sports a week and wear the watch 24×7 then maybe Garmin isn’t the best option for you, maybe a smartwatch is better.
-If you planned a 3-month adventure in the Amazon go for a Fenix 8.
+When weighing the alternatives, consider how you plan to use the watch away from your sports.
+If you do four hours of sports a week and wear the watch 24/7, then maybe Garmin isn’t the best option for you; maybe a smartwatch is better.
+If you plan a three-month adventure in the Amazon, go for a Fenix 8.

 Garmin Fenix 8 – What’s New?